Larry Grenadier: Career

 After graduating from Stanford, Grenadier moved to Boston to play with vibraphonist Gary Burton.
 In 1991, he moved to New York.
 He continued to collaborate with some of the musicians he had met during his time in Boston, such as Kurt Rosenwinkel, Joshua Redman, Mark Turner, Jorge Rossy, and Chris Cheek.
-Others he met for the first time in New York include Bill Stewart, Kevin Hays, Renee Rosnes, Ralph Moore, Billy Drummond, Danilo Perez, David Sánchez, Tom Harrell, and Billy Hart.
+Others he met for the first time in New York include Bill Stewart, Kevin Hays, Renee Rosnes, Ralph Moore, Billy Drummond, Danilo Pérez, David Sánchez, Tom Harrell, and Billy Hart.
 Grenadier continued his association with Joe Henderson, touring with his band, which at times included Al Foster, Renee Rosnes, and Larry Willis.
 He also spent a few months during his earlier years in New York playing in Betty Carter's band.

-In the early 1990s, Grenadier first met and played with pianist Brad Mehldau.
-He joined Mehldau's trio with drummer Jorge Rossy; together, they toured and recorded for more than ten years.
+In the early 1990s, Grenadier first met and performed with pianist Brad Mehldau.
+He joined Mehldau's trio alongside drummer Jorge Rossy; together, they toured and recorded for over ten years.
 Rossy was replaced by drummer Jeff Ballard in 2004.

 Grenadier has also worked with guitarist Pat Metheny, with whom he toured as a trio along with drummer Bill Stewart.
 He credits his experiences touring with Metheny's trio as a significant learning experience.

-Grenadier has also played with John Scofield, Hudson (a collaborative project with Jack DeJohnette, John Medeski, and John Scofield), Charles Lloyd, Chris Potter, Billy Higgins, Michael Brecker, and Paul Motian, among many others.
+Grenadier has also played with John Scofield, Hudson (a collaborative project with Jack DeJohnette, John Medeski, and Scofield), Charles Lloyd, Chris Potter, Billy Higgins, Michael Brecker, and Paul Motian, among many others.
 In 2014, Grenadier collaborated with Stefano Bollani on the album Sheik yer Zappa.

-Grenadier is a member of FLY, a trio that includes drummer Jeff Ballard and tenor saxophonist Mark Turner.
+Grenadier is a member of Fly, a jazz trio that includes tenor saxophonist Mark Turner and drummer Jeff Ballard.
 They have recorded three critically acclaimed albums.
 He also tours and records with his wife, singer-songwriter Rebecca Martin.
-A landmark solo bass album The Gleaners was issued by the ECM label in 2019.
+A landmark solo bass album of his, The Gleaners, was issued on ECM Records in 2019.

 Personal

-Grenadier married Rebecca Martin, the singer and songwriter on June 7, 1997.
-Grenadier and Martin live in the Hudson Valley.
-Together, they have one son, Charlie (born 2005).
+Grenadier married singer-songwriter Rebecca Martin on June 7, 1997.
+Grenadier and Martin live in Hudson Valley, New York.
+Together, they have one son, Charlie.